tensorpack/tensorpack/examples/Atari2600/README.md

 ![DQN](curve-breakout.png)

-DQN was trained on 1 GPU and it typically took 2~3 days of training to reach a score of 400 on breakout game.
+DQN typically took 2 days of training to reach a score of 400 on breakout game.
-My Batch-A3C implementation only took <2 hours with 2 GPUs (one for training and one for simulation).
+My Batch-A3C implementation only took <2 hours (one for training and one for simulation).
+Both were trained on one GPU with an extra GPU for simulation.
 This is probably the fastest RL trainer you'd find.

-The x-axis is the number of iterations not wall time, but iteration speed is about 7.8it/s for both models.
+The x-axis is the number of iterations, not wall time.
+Iteration speed on Tesla M40 is about 10.7it/s for B-A3C.
+D-DQN is faster at the beginning but will converge to 12it/s due of exploration annealing.

 A demo trained with Double-DQN on breakout is available at [youtube](https://youtu.be/o21mddZtE5Y).